Forgotten Felines

 • CHS charges a $25.00 fee per cat to help offset the cost of each surgery.
 This includes a rabies vaccine.

-• Feral cats are wild, live outside and will not allow people to touch them.
+• Feral cats are free roaming, live outside, and will not allow people to touch them.

-• Feral kittens must be at least three-months-old.
+• Feral kittens must be at least two-months-old.

-• People wishing to participate in the Forgotten Feline Program can come to CHS to fill out the application and pay the fee prior to scheduling an appointment.
+• People wishing to participate in the Forgotten Feline Program can come to CHS to fill out the application and be placed on a call list for surgery dates.

-• Feral cats must be brought to CHS in a live trap and will be returned in a cat carrier.
+• Feral cats must be brought to CHS in a live trap with a towel.

 • Participants will be given information on how to trap the cats safely, care for them, and then release them.